-Synthetic data is the test data that makes your business operations run smoothly; and if those operations are automated with AI, it's essential to use master data management (MDM) to make sure your decisions are unbiased.
+Synthetic data is test data that makes business operations run smoothly; if they are automated with AI or machine learning (ML), master data management (MDM) is critical to be sure decisions are unbiased.

-Obviously, testing all the different corners of solution sets is important.
-As AI takes a more dominant role in automating decision processes, it becomes essential to make sure MLOps - enabled by MDM - is working from good data that is explainable (XAI) and free from bias.
+Obviously, testing all different corners of solution sets is important.
+As AI takes a more dominant role in automating decision processes, it is essential to make sure MLOps (maching learning operations), enabled by MDM, are working from high-quality data that is explainable (XAI), trustworthy and free from bias.

 Synthetic data is generated algorithmically to compensate for real-world data.
-It supports requirements where real operational data might not be sufficient.
-In many cases, synthetic data derives much of its content from production data; and synthetic data will often be true to the statistical nature of the source information without being an exact copy.
-Over and above representative real-world data, synthetic data may also include data sets that drive “paths” to test expectations on system behaviour under certain conditions and facilitate predictive analytics.
+It supports requirements where real operational data may be insufficient.
+In many cases, synthetic data derives much of its content from production data; and synthetic data will often be true to the statistical nature of the source data without being an exact copy.
+Over and above representative real-world data, synthetic data may also include data sets that drive “paths” to test expectations on system behavior under certain conditions and facilitate predictive analytics.